sueszli/osue/exams/2022/exam 2/exam report summary.md

 Then redirect the childs `fileno(stdout)` to the parents `fileno(stdin)` by using pipes.

-Then wait for the child to exit in the parent process and read its output.
+Then wait for the child to exit in the parent process with exit status `0`.

+Then read the childs output written into the pipe and use that to create a `FILE*` to return from this function.

 Don't forket to close unused file descriptors.